speechbrain/speechbrain/tests/consistency/COVERAGE.md

    > __Reviewer: is the expected behaviour of these lines covered through pytest checks (does it work as should)?__
 4. Yaml: `my_var` to `my_arg`; [IV.2.a & IV.4.a] (consistency checks; also with use in Python scripts, nothing should remain unused & all hparams used are declared)
    > __Reviewer: is the logic consistent between `train.py` & `hparams.yaml` (likewise for custom pretrained model interfaces: between `custom_model.py` & `hyperparameters.yaml`)?__
+   > <br/>Note: conversely, if a hparams is required in script.py, simply run the script (either it fails/not).
 5. Yaml comments dropped; [IV.1] checks formatting issues (e.g. trailing whitespaces)
    <br/> _(no reviewer task)_
 6. Yaml: `1/137` to `0.0073`; [IV.4.b & IV.4.c] (recipe & pretrained model checks: is data processed to the end & for some, are certain performance test criteria fulfilled)